aws-samples/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 Amazon Q Business uses IAM Identity Center for user management.
 In this step, you'll check if you have an IAM Identity Center instance and create one if needed.

 First, check if you already have an IAM Identity Center instance.
-Replace "us-east-1" with the AWS Region where your IAM Identity Center instance is located.
+Replace `us-east-1` with the AWS Region where your IAM Identity Center instance is located.

 ```bash
 aws sso-admin list-instances --region us-east-1 --query 'Instances[0].InstanceArn' --output text
 ```

-If the command returns "None" or an empty result, you need to create an IAM Identity Center instance.
-Replace "us-east-1" with the AWS Region where you want to create your IAM Identity Center instance.
+If the command returns `None` or an empty result, you need to create an IAM Identity Center instance.
+Replace `us-east-1` with the AWS Region where you want to create your IAM Identity Center instance.

 ```bash
 aws sso-admin create-instance --region us-east-1 --name "QBusinessIdentityCenter-abcd1234" --query 'InstanceArn' --output text